 This was learned by Paul Sanchez, a 67-year-old golfer from Manchester, New Hampshire, who whacked a ball down the fairway only to have it return the favor after it ricocheted off a yardage marker.
 The ball came straight back at Sanchez, hitting him in the right eye and allegedly injuring him severely.
-The ball hit Sanchez "before he could even - pardon the expression - blink," said Sanchez's attorney, Barry Scotch, uttering a wisecrack that his one-eyed client must find hilarious.
+The ball hit Sanchez “before he could even—pardon the expression—blink,” said Sanchez’s attorney, uttering a wisecrack that his one-eyed client must find hilarious.

 Sanchez sued Candia Woods Golf Links earlier this month, saying the course was negligently designed and the owners failed to warn him of the risks.
 Specifically, he says the markers were “too rigid” (thus allowing ricochets), and that they should not have been placed in or near the fairway.
 He also complains that no warnings were posted in the pro shop, tee boxes or on scorecards, all of which apparently should have said something like “WARNING: Yardage Markers May Pose Risk of Self-Induced Ocular Ricochet Injuries.”
 The suit also contends that golfers should have been told that the markers can be removed during play, I guess on the theory that, on every hole, somebody would jog down and remove all the yardage markers before anyone teed off, and then go back and reinstate them before the group moves on.
 That just has FUN written all over it.

-That might all sound dumb, but have no fear - Scotch said that he consulted a "golf expert" before filing the case, to make sure it was legit.
-"It's not a frivolous, run-it-up-the-flagpole-and-see-who-salutes kind of thing," he insisted.
+That might all sound dumb, but have no fear—the lawyer said he consulted a “golf expert” before filing the case, to make sure it was legit.
+“It’s not a frivolous, run-it-up-the-flagpole-and-see-who-salutes kind of thing,” he insisted.
 (I pause here to praise the unsung hero at the Union Leader who carefully hyphenated that entire compound adjective.
-Here's to you, Mr. Compound-Adjective Hyphenator.)
+Here’s to you, Mr. Compound-Adjective Hyphenator.)